 Email addresses are identifiable information.
 Without a compelling case to collect and store email addresses, we should stop collecting and storing it.

 In 2021, I added the email field to the list of fields we remove from crash reports before ingestion.
 I removed all email-field-related bits from the processor and Crash Stats websites.
-I also removed the email field code from Firefox crash reporter dialogs.
+I also removed the email field code from Firefox crash reporter dialogues.
 This was incredibly difficult since that code is ancient, has no tests, and is pretty fickle.
 For example, the macOS dialog is implemented in an old

 .nibformat which xcode doesn't support so there's no way to edit it until we rewrite the crash reporter dialog.